ZhuoweiCheng/Propagation-Signal-and-Synaptic-Coupling-Algorithm/README.md

 The length of recording in seconds.
 For example, enter 120 for
           2 minutes recordings.

+**thres_number_spikes:**
+lower bound of the number of short latency co-occurrences each electrode needs to have.

 **ratio:**

 Let n1 denote the largest sum of counts in any 0.5 ms moving